ktorio/ktor-documentation/topics/client-bearer-auth.md

 ### (3)  -> Authorization grant (code) {id="step3"}

 Next, exchange the authorization code for tokens.
-To do this, you need to create a client and install the [ContentNegotiation](client-serialization.md) plugin with the `json` serializer.
+To do this, create a client and install the [ContentNegotiation](client-serialization.md) plugin with the `json` serializer.
 This serializer is required to deserialize tokens received from the Google OAuth token endpoint.